Towards Verifying Nonlinear Integer Arithmetic: Array Multipliers

 At this point we have reached an assignment to all of the variables in $\cut(j+1)$ so we merge nodes based on $\cut(j+1)$.
 We repeat this step until reaching an assignment to $\cut(k+1)$, which consists of each multiplier's output bitvector $\mathbf{o}^C$.

 \paragraph{End: Beyond $\cut(k+1)$}

-Suppose we have reached $\cut(k+1)$ and merged nodes.
-We branch on the input carry variable $c^{R_{xy+xz}}_{k-\delta-1}$, that goes into the Critical Strip of ripple-carry adder $R_{xy+xz}$.
-We can then propagate to the outputs $\mathbf{o}^{R_{xy+xz}}$.
-We now have an assignment to both $\mathbf{o}^{L_{x(y+z)}},\mathbf{o}^{R_{xy+xz}}$ that was propagated from one assignment to the input variables to the Critical Strip.
-By Lemma~\ref{unsat_dist}, this assignment conflicts with an Inequality Constraint from $E$.
+Suppose that we have reached $\cut(k+1)$ and merged nodes.
+We branch on the input carry variable $c^{{xy+xz}}_{k-\Delta-1}$, that goes into the critical strip of ripple-carry adder $R^{xy+xz}$.
+We can then propagate to the outputs $\mathbf{o}^{{xy+xz}}$.
+We now have an assignment to both $\mathbf{o}^{{x(y+z)}},\mathbf{o}^{{xy+xz}}$ that was propagated from one assignment to the input variables to the critical strip.
+By Lemma~\ref{unsat_dist}, this assignment conflicts with an inequality-constraint from $E$.